vmware-archive/nsxraml/md-version/nsxvapi.md

 * **put** *(secured)*: Update the portal layout.

 ### /4.0/edges/{edgeId}/sslvpn/config/layout/images/{imageType}
-Working With Portal Icons
+Working With Image Files for SSL VPN
 ---

-You can upload images used by for the SSL VPN web portal.
+* **post** *(secured)*: Upload images for use with SSL VPN portal and client.

-* **post** *(secured)*: Upload icons for use in the SSL VPN web portal.
+You can upload a logo to use in the SSL VPN portal, and a banner and icons to use in the SSL VPN client.

+You must upload the image files using the form-data content-type.
+Consult the documentation for your REST client for instructions.

+Do not set other Content-type headers in your request, for example, *Content-type: application/xml*.

-Provide the image file as form-data.
-See the table below for the form-data key to use for each image type.
+When you upload a file as form-data, you must provide a **key** and a **value** for the file.
+See the table below for the form-data **key** to use for each image type.
+The **value** is the path to the image file.

 Image Type | form-data key | Image format requirements
 ----|------|----